Skip to main content

 • Remaining current in their caseload reporting obligations

 • The two installment payments were only available for the addition of attorneys prior to December 31st, 2022.
-Attorneys added before March 31, 2023 will only be eligible for a single $20,000 incentive payment.
+Attorneys added before March 31, 2023 would only be eligible for a single $20,000 incentive payment.

 Phase One of Supervised Civil Attorney Program Launched

 This program is designed to connect public defense attorneys with civil bar attorneys to aid in their cases.
 Civil bar attorneys shall be associated with and supervised by qualified public defense providers.
 The civil lawyer will primarily provide legal research and motion writing support and may be asked to argue legal issues in court.
-Civil bar attorneys will be required to sign an attorney agreement with PDSC and to follow OPDS' performance standards in their representation; they will be compensated at a rate of $105/hour.
+Civil bar attorneys will be required to sign an attorney agreement with the Commission and to follow OPDC' performance standards in their representation; they will be compensated at a rate of $105/hour.

 If you are a civil attorney interested in signing up to help please use this form.